abtinmU/RSA-SDM/README.md

-# RSA-WebPPL
+# RSA-SDM
-The term project of the course: Proabilistic Models of Cognition
+The term project of the course: Proabilistic Models of Cognition.